Cardinal John Atcherley Dew DD

 - Ordained priest: 4 September 1993

-- In 1993 he completed a Baccalaureate in Sacred Theology at the Angelicum University of Rome and studied to become a teacher.
+- In 1993 he completed a Baccalaureate in Sacred Theology from the Angelicum University of Rome and studied to become a teacher.

-- Upon returning to New Zealand Archbishop Paul was in teaching roles, including St Bede’s College, and as Rector of St Patrick’s College, Wellington .
+- Archbishop Paul was in teaching roles for 18 years, including at St Bede’s College, Christchurch and as Rector of St Patrick’s College, Wellington .

 - In 2014 Archbishop Paul was Assistant Provincial and Provincial Bursar for the Society of Mary, before taking up the position of Bursar General in Rome.